streemtech/docker-postfix/README.md

 #### `SKIP_ROOT_SPOOL_CHOWN`

-Setting this to `1` will skip reowing in `/var/spool/postfix/` and `/var/spool/postfix/pid`.
+Setting this to `1` will skip re-owning in `/var/spool/postfix/` and `/var/spool/postfix/pid`.
 You generally do not want to set this option unless you're running into specific issues (e.g. [#97](https://github.com/bokysan/docker-postfix/issues/97)).

 If unsure, leave it as is.